is-tchrt/startup/README.md

 ### Elevator pitch

 Have you ever had a hard time keeping track of who was doing what in a group project?
 Or has your team at work had a hard time keeping track of tasks?
-What you need is a way to easily share a todo list between group members.
-OneList allows your group to have a shared todo list so that everyone knows what still needs to be done, and everyone can celebrate when someone completes a task.
-OneList provides real-time collaborative editing on a single group todo list, allowing you and your group members to spend less time coordinating your work and more time actually working.
+What you need is a way to easily share a to-do list between group members.
+OneList allows your group to have a shared to-do list so that everyone knows what still needs to be done, and everyone can celebrate when someone completes a task.
+OneList provides real-time collaborative editing on a single group to-do list, allowing you and your group members to spend less time coordinating your work and more time actually working.

 ### Design